 The Brasil Duo also performed Leisner’s work Ghosting, which is dedicated to them.
 The piece, commissioned by Symphony Space through the Isaiah Sheffer Fund for New Initiatives, opens and closes with freely floating harmonics that switches to a simple tune that shifts meter to create variations.
 There is an eerie quality throughout, as the original melody is outlined like a distinctive cloud shape on a windy day that expands and then fragments from the original tune, shifting and reforming sonically with echoes of its original self that linger hauntingly in the end.

-“A composer friend whom I hadn’t seen in decades showed up for a visit at a house we were renting in Santa Fe,” Leisner says, speaking of his inspiration for the piece.
+“A composer friend whom I hadn’t seen in decades showed up for a visit to the house we were renting in Santa Fe,” Leisner says, speaking of his inspiration for the piece.
 “We spent a glorious afternoon on the patio, catching up.
 The next morning, sitting alone on the patio, I felt that his presence was still palpable in the space, as if his essence had remained, held by the air, like an afterimage.
 It made me think about presence and absence, life and not-life, and the seen and unseen traces we leave behind.”

 Guitarist Benjamin Verdery, head of the guitar department at Yale University’s School of Music and Artistic Director of the 92nd Street Y’s Art of the Guitar series and Yale Guitar Extravaganza, performed mesmerizing and meditative Soepa, which was written for him in 1999 by composer Ingram Marshall.
 Performed on an amplified classical guitar routed through digital delay, the piece creates loops and echoes built upon quotations from the B-flat Major Prelude of Book 1 of J.S.
 Bach’s Well-Tempered Clavier.